 - "the Emerging Church is a place where people have felt the freedom to explore questions and experiment with new forms of lifestyle and corporate practice."5

-This rejection of traditionalism (regimented service, hymns, organs, a dress code, "we've always done it this way", etc.) has made it easier for those who don't like absolute truth statements, who reject exclusivism (that Jesus is the only way).
+This rejection of traditionalism (regimented service, hymns, organs, a dress code, "we've always done it this way," etc.,) has made it easier for those who don't like absolute truth statements and who reject exclusivism (that Jesus is the only way).
 They are thus drawn to very casual settings where they can also more easily reject traditional doctrines such as the Trinity, the deity of Christ, and his physical resurrection.